lantanagroup/link-cloud/README.md

 ## Introduction

-Link is an open source reference implementation for CDC’s National Healthcare Safety Network (NHSN) reporting.
-It is an application that aggregates, calculates, and shares line-level clinical data for patients matching NHSN surveillance requirements.
-It is based on C#/.NET Core and Java using Micro Services, Kafka, and other technologies.
-It is intended for large loads.
-It uses streaming technologies so that as soon as a patient can be queried, it does, rather than waiting until the end of the reporting cycle to initiate query/evaluate.
-So, it works throughout the entire month, distributing the workload through the entire month, and then aggregates it at the end of the reporting cycle for a submission.
+NHSNLink is an open-source reference implementation for CDC’s National Healthcare Safety Network (NHSN) reporting.
+It is an application that aggregates, transforms, evaluates, validates and submits patient-level clinical data for patients matching NHSN surveillance requirements.
+It is based on a event driven micro service architecture using C#, Java, Kafka and other technologies.
+NHSNLink is designed to handle large-scale data processing efficiently.
+It leverages streaming technologies that can be configured to continuously query and evaluate patient data throughout the reporting cycle, rather than waiting until the end to initiate this process.

 ## Link Cloud Services